andriustheviking/unreal-notes/design-tips.md

 ## Unreal Design Tips

+### UI

+Generally UI should be implemented on the PlayerController.
+Especially true for multiplayer games.

 ### Character Death

 Detach Controller from Characters on Death, and disable collision (if necessary).

+**Note:** Make sure to call `DetachFromControllerPendingDestroy` after any work is needed by the Player Controller.
+For example, we can't get the PlayerController from a Pawn if it's been detached!

 Example:
 	```